Seed viability

 To record observations, you must scan the barcode on the label printed in the earlier step and attached to each replicate.

-Alternatively use the Viability records menu option to manually determine the ID of the corresponding test.
+Alternatively, use the Viability records menu option to manually determine the ID of the corresponding test.
 For example: If the test with ID 75 has four replicates, the replicates are identified as 75.1, 75.2, 75.3, and 75.4.
 However, tests often require just two replicates.
 In that scenario, when the test ID is 75, the replicates would be identified as 75.1 and 75.2.

 After scanning the barcode of the replicate, the screen provides pertinent details and displays an Add observation button in the lower right.